ExaScience/elprep/README.md

 6. replace-reference-sequences
 7. replace-read-group
 8. mark-duplicates
+9. mark-optical-duplicates
+10. bqsr
-9. remove-duplicates
+11. remove-duplicates
-10. remove-optional-fields
+12. remove-optional-fields
-11. keep-optional-fields
+13. keep-optional-fields

 Sorting is done after filtering.

-The command-line interface changed in version 3.0 compared to elPrep versions 2.61 and earlier.
-Please consult the Changes section for a comparison.
+Please also see the **elprep sfm** command.

 ### Unix pipes

 elPrep is compatible with Unix pipes and allows using /dev/stdin and /dev/stdout as input or output sources. elPrep assumes that input and output on /dev/stdin and /dev/stdout are in .sam format.

-### Using .bam or .cram

-elPrep by default uses SAMtools for compression and decompression of .bam and .cram files.
-When the user specifies the input or ouput to be in .bam or .cram, a call to SAMtools is generated to compress or decompress the data.
-The SAMtools and elPrep commands are connected via Unix pipes to avoid generating intermediate files.

-For example, when the user executes the following elPrep command:

-	 elprep filter input.bam output.bam

-The actual command that is executed is similar to the following:

-	samtools view -h input.bam /dev/stdout | elprep filter /dev/stdin /dev/stdout | samtools view -b -o output.bam /dev/stdin

-elPrep may pass additional parameters to SAMtools which are not shown above, for example for setting the number of compression threads.
-You are, of course, free to specify the SAMtools commands for .bam/.cram conversion manually in your own scripts.
-The elPrep download includes the Python scripts elprep\_io\_wrapper.py and elprep.py that illustrate how to do this.

-### .cram Conversion Options

-When specifying that the output is in .cram format, it is required to specify the reference file to be used for the .cram compression via one of the --reference-t or --reference-T options.

-### --reference-T reference-fasta

-A fasta format reference file used by SAMtools for .cram compression, optionally compressed with bgzip and indexed by samtools faidx. elPrep uses it to fill in the "-T" option when calling the samtools view command for converting to .cram.

-For example, when the user executes the following elPrep command:

-	 elprep filter input.sam output.cram --reference-T ucsc.hg19.fasta

-The actual command that is executed is similar to the following:

-	 elprep filter input.sam /dev/stdout | samtools view -C -T ucsc.hg19.fasta -o output.cram /dev/stdin

-elPrep may pass additional options to the SAMtools command shown above.

-See the [SAMtools manual](http://www.htslib.org/doc/samtools.html) for more documentation on .cram conversion and the "-T" option to the view command in particular.

-### --reference-t reference-fai

-A tab-delimited file, where a first column lists the reference names and a second column lists the lengths of those references; for example, a .fai file generated with samtools faidx. elPrep uses it to fill in the "-t" option when calling the samtools view command for converting to .cram.

-For example, when the user executes the following elPrep command:

-	 elprep filter input.sam output.cram --reference-t ucsc.hg19.fai

-The actual command that is executed is similar to the following:

-	 elprep filter input.sam /dev/stdout | samtools view -C -t ucsc.hg19.fai -o output.cram /dev/stdin

-elPrep may pass additional options to the SAMtools command shown above.

-See the [SAMtools manual](http://www.htslib.org/doc/samtools.html) for more documentation on .cram conversion and the "-t" option to the view command in particular.

 ## Filter Command Options

 ### --replace-reference-sequences file

-This filter is used for replacing the header of a .sam/.bam/.cram file by a new header.
+This filter is used for replacing the header of a .sam/.bam file by a new header.
 The new header is passed as a single argument following the command option.
-The format of the new header can either be a .dict file, for example ucsc.hg19.dict from the GATK bundle, or another .sam/.bam/.cram file from which you wish to extract the new header.
+The format of the new header can either be a .dict file, for example ucsc.hg19.dict from the GATK bundle, or another .sam/.bam file from which you wish to extract the new header.

 All alignments in the input file that do not map to a chromosome that is present in the new header are removed.
 Therefore, there should be some overlap between the old and the new header for this command option to be meaningful.
 The option is typically used to reorder the reference sequence dictionary in the header, for example to reflect the order required by GATK.

-Replacing the header of a .sam/.bam/.cram file may destroy the sorting order of the file.
+Replacing the header of a .sam/.bam file may destroy the sorting order of the file.
 In this case, the sorting order in the header is set to "unknown" by elPrep in the output file (cf. the 'so' tag).

 ### --filter-unmapped-reads